muzzley/mobile-icon-resizer/README.md

 The `resize()` function's `options` argument takes the following optional parameters:

-* platformsToBuild: For which platforms should the icons be resized.
+* **platformsToBuild**: For which platforms should the icons be resized.
 Comma-separated list.
 Possible values ['ios', 'android']
-* originalIconFilename: The prefix of the iOS image files.
+* **originalIconFilename**: The original image's relative path and filename such as '../someIcon.png'.
 Default: 'appicon_1024.png'.
-* originalSize: The size, in pixels, of the input file.
+* **originalSize**: The size, in pixels, of the input file.
 Default: 1024.
-* iosFilenamePrefix: The prefix of the iOS image files.
+* **iosFilenamePrefix**: The prefix of the iOS image files.
 Default: 'Icon'.
-* iosOutputFolder: The output folder for the iOS icons.
+* **iosOutputFolder**: The output folder for the iOS icons.
 Default: '.'.
-* androidOutputFolder: The output folder for the Android icons.
+* **androidOutputFolder**: The output folder for the Android icons.
 Default: '.'.
-* androidOutputFilename: The output file name for the Android icons.
+* **androidOutputFilename**: The output file name for the Android icons.
 Default: 'Icon.png'.

 ### Standalone Application